Top 7 Reasons to Run/Walk in DeKalb County, Indiana

 2. Scenic Views

-Running or walking on the trails is much prettier site to see compared to running indoors.
+Running or walking on the trails is a much prettier sight to see compared to running indoors.
 There is nothing quite like breathing in the fresh air as you enjoy nature.

 It will cost you nothing to walk the trails in DeKalb County!
 Most of the parks and trails have playground equipment, so it’s a perfect budget-friendly option for the whole family to enjoy.